Academics

 We believe this broad, beautiful education helps children grow not only in knowledge but also in virtue, attentiveness, and joy.
 Every subject is taught in a way that honors the child as a person, inviting them to delight in what is true, good, and beautiful.

-To learn more about the Charlotte Mason Educational Center (CMEC) and the philosophy and curriculum we align with, we encourage you to visit their website:
+To learn more about the philosophy and curriculum we align with, we encourage you to visit the Charlotte Mason Educational Center (CMEC) website:

 Additional Resources